creativeprojects/resticprofile/docs/content/configuration/run_hooks/index.md

     PRA -->|Error| PFAIL
     PRA -->|Success| Finally
     PFAIL --> Finally
+    Finally --> UNLOCK

     style Backup fill:#9990,stroke:#9990
     style Failure fill:#9990,stroke:#9990
     style Finally fill:#9991,stroke:#9994,stroke-width:4px
 ```

+{{% notice style="warning" title="resticprofile lock" %}}
+The local resticprofile lock is surrounding the whole process.
+It means that the `run-after-fail` target is not called if the lock cannot be obtained.
+This is a limitation of the current implementation.
+{{% /notice %}}

 ## Run commands on stream errors